binary-tools

 Types 'c' and 'C' represent single characters.
 Type 'c' represent a single ASCII character (from 0 to 127).
 Type 'C' represent a single ISO-8859-1 character (from 0 to 255), covering all first 256 characters of Unicode.
 Both always use one byte.

 Types 's' and 'S' represent strings.
 Type 's' represent a string of ASCII characters, and type 'S' represent a string of ISO-8859-1 characters.
-The strings use one byte per character.

 Unless you need to enforce that the characters are 7-bit ASCII characters, you should generally use types 'C' and 'S'.